apache/seatunnel/docs/en/connector-v2/source/MongoDB.md

 How to create a MongoDB Data synchronization jobs
 -------------------------------------------------

-The example below shows how to create a MongoDB data synchronization jobs:
+The following example demonstrates how to create a data synchronization job that reads data from MongoDB and prints it on the local client:

 ```bash
 # Set the basic configuration of the task to be performed